 Type V: Open comminuted fracture or complicated fracture

-In the acute phase, the simple application of ice and analgesia may be suitable.
-More severe facial trauma will require assessment and stabilization of the airway, using appropriate Advance Trauma Life Support (ATLS) and Pediatric Advanced Life Support (PALS) protocols.
+In the acute phase, the simple application of ice and analgesia may be very helpful for reducing edema and discomfort.
+More severe facial trauma may require assessment and stabilization of the airway, using appropriate Advanced Trauma Life Support or Pediatric Advanced Life Support protocols.

 Inspection of the Nose and Face

 The shape of the nose: loss of anterior projection of nose with increased intercanthal distance suggests the presence of a naso-orbital-ethmoid fracture

 Eye movements: orbital blowout fractures may cause extraocular muscle entrapment and resulting gaze restriction

 Tenderness: widening of the tip of the nose and nasal obstruction may represent a septal hematoma

 Examination of the Nasal Cavities

 Elevate the tip of the nose in order to visualize the anterior aspect of the nasal cavities.